If you think the debate over the safety of childhood vaccines is going to go away soon, think again.

 Wakefield said his case studies had shown the measles, mumps, and rubella (MMR) vaccine could be linked to a rise in autism cases in children.

-However, a number of faults were eventually uncovered in Wakefield’s research.
+However, a were eventually uncovered in Wakefield’s research.
 Among them was the small sample size of 12 people as well as his ties to private companies.

 The antivaccination movement did get another boost from a more reputable source.